mediamonks/image-effect-renderer/README.md

 # Image Effect Renderer

-The image-effect-renderer is lightweight package that allows you to run fragment shaders in your website using WebGL.
-It can be used to apply effects to HTML image or video sources.
+The image-effect-renderer is a lightweight package that allows you to run fragment shaders in your website using WebGL.
+It can be used to apply effects to HTML images or video sources.

 The ImageEffectRenderer supports the most common variables used in [Shadertoy](https://www.shadertoy.com/) and the syntax of fragments shaders from Shadertoy and [OneShader](https://www.oneshader.net/).
 This makes it easy to prototype different effects using Shadertoy or OneShader.